-Cash equivalents include short-term placement made during the year for period of three months based on the immediate cash requirements of the Parent Company and earn annual interest of 1.00% and 0.15% to 0.25% in 2021 and 2020, respectively.
-Interest income earned from cash in banks and cash equivalents amounted to ₱2.16 million and ₱4.24 million in 2021 and 2020, respectively (Note 17).
+Cash equivalents include short-term placement made during the year for period of three months based on the immediate cash requirements of the Parent Company and earn annual interest of ranging from 4.30% to 4.70% and 1.00% in 2022 and 2021, respectively.
+Interest income earned from cash in banks and cash equivalents amounted to ₱6.87 million and ₱2.16 million in 2022 and 2021, respectively (see Note 17).

-The Parent Company has restricted cash in bank amounting \$\mathbb{P}\$56.82 million and \$\mathbb{P}\$39.05 million as of December 31, 2021 and 2020, respectively.
+The Parent Company has restricted cash in bank amounting ₱326.07 million and ₱56.82 million as of December 31, 2022 and 2021, respectively.
 This pertains to the cash deposited in an escrow trust account for socialized housing compliance and recorded under "Other noncurrent assets" in the parent company statements of the financial position (see Note 8).